Nikhi001/Basic_MySQL_Questions/README.md

 Q-24.
 Write an SQL query to print details of the Workers who are also Managers.

 Q-25.
 Write an SQL query to fetch duplicate records having matching data in some fields of a table.

+Q-26.
+Write an SQL query to show only odd rows from a table.

+Q-27.
+Write an SQL query to show only even rows from a table.

+Q-28.
+Write an SQL query to clone a new table from another table.

+Q-29.
+Write an SQL query to fetch intersecting records of two tables.

+Q-30.
+Write an SQL query to show records from one table that another table does not have.

+Q-31.
+Write an SQL query to show the current date and time.

+Q-32.
+Write an SQL query to show the top n (say 10) records of a table.

+Q-33.
+Write an SQL query to determine the nth (say n=5) highest salary from a table.

+Q-34.
+Write an SQL query to determine the 5th highest salary without using the TOP or limit method.

+Q-35.
+Write an SQL query to fetch the list of employees with the same salary.

+Q-36.
+Write an SQL query to show the second-highest salary from a table.

+Q-37.
+Write an SQL query to show one row twice in the results from a table.

+Q-38.
+Write an SQL query to fetch intersecting records of two tables.

+Q-39.
+Write an SQL query to fetch the first 50% of records from a table.

+Q-40.
+Write an SQL query to fetch the departments that have less than five people in them.

+Q-41.
+Write an SQL query to show all departments along with the number of people in there.

+Q-42.
+Write an SQL query to show the last record from a table.

+Q-43.
+Write an SQL query to fetch the first row of a table.

+Q-44.
+Write an SQL query to fetch the last five records from a table.

+Q-45.
+Write an SQL query to print the name of employees having the highest salary in each department.